Windaria: Release and marketing

 Windaria was released theatrically in Japan on July 19, 1986.
 In 1987, Harmony Gold licensed Windaria for release in the United States, trimming the film from its original 101-minute running time to 95 minutes.
 The English-language version was edited in order to better market the film to younger audiences.
 According to director Carl Macek, Harmony Gold was given no scripts or translations of the property and they thus had little insight into the plot details.
-The English version included a new script, an altered plot with a happy ending, scenes switched around, violent and adult-oriented scenes removed, the entire cast given Western names, and added narration provided by Russell Johnson (of Gilligan's Island fame).
+The English version included a new script, an altered plot with a happy ending, scenes switched around, violent and adult-oriented scenes removed, the entire cast given Anglicized names, and added narration provided by Russell Johnson (of Gilligan's Island fame).

 Windaria was first distributed in Japan to home video by Victor Entertainment.
 The eventual laserdisc release contained a trailer, a pilot film (in which characters are colored differently than the final version), and a second audio track.
 Victor released Windaria on DVD in Japan on December 16, 2000.
 This release forgoes the laserdisc extras but includes a director interview on the insert.
 Atlus reissued the film on DVD on March 25, 2005.
 Streamline Pictures released the English version, titled Windaria, on North American VHS between 1992 and 1993.
 A laserdisc version was planned by Image Entertainment yet never distributed.
 ADV Films re-released the English version, as Once Upon a Time, on DVD on March 23, 2004.
 The uncut Japanese version has never been officially released in this region.

 A generous amount of Windaria-related merchandise has been marketed in Japan since the film's 1986 debut.
 Fujikawa's Douwa Meita Senshi Windaria bunkobon was published by Kadokawa Shoten during March 1986.
 Shortly after the premiere of Windaria, several official guide books were released, one (Settei: Windaria) containing Idol's sketches, storyboards, and promotional materials.
 A special omake was published on August 25, 1986, as part of Kadokawa's "Mediamix Special" imprint.
 Inomata's 1988 art book Gatsu no Koe Hoshi no Yume contains some of her illustrations from the film.
 Arai's album Natsukashii Mirai, containing both the film's opening and ending themes, was released by Victor on October 21, 1986.
 Arai later re-recorded "Utsukushii Hoshi" for her 2005 album Sora no Uta due to her dissatisfaction with the first version of the song.
 The film's original soundtrack was released by Victor on both LP and CD on July 21, 1986, and CD was reprinted on March 24, 1994.
 It was reissued on June 23, 1999 alongside the soundtrack to Birth, another anime by Kaname.
 Finally, a 2008 Nintendo DS video game based on the film was developed by Compile Heart under the name Dungeon of Windaria (ダンジョン オブ ウインダリア) and released in Japan.